Article Table Of Contents

 - San Gabriel (Photos | Homes For Sale)

-Monterey Park took the number one over all spot for the largest Asian in California for 2019.
-66.77% of Monterey Park identify as Asian.
+Which city in california had the largest Asian population?
+Cupertino took the number one over all spot for the largest Asian in california for 2020.
+67.66% of Cupertino identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In California With The Largest Asian Population For 2019
+How We Determined The Cities In california With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: